01-ai/Yi/README.md

 </details>

-For more advanced usage, please refer the [doc](https://github.com/01-ai/Yi/tree/main/demo).
+For more advanced usage, please refer to the [doc](https://github.com/01-ai/Yi/tree/main/demo).

 #### 3.2 Finetuning from the base model: